 Last month Tom Johnson of the I'd Rather be Writing blog interviewed me about why I started TC Camp.
 He wanted to know why I started something that was so obviously energy and resource intensive?

 It's true that I have a lot of things going on.
 Single-Sourcing Solutions is 11 years old this year.
 I sit on the board of 3 non-profit, community-based, educational organizations: TC Camp (4 years), the SF Bay ACM (17 years) and I just volunteered to be the Program Chair for the East Bay STC chapter.
-And I started the TC Dojo, the community-driven webinar series (4 years) and Mastermind groups (going on it's 2nd).
+And I started the TC Dojo, the community-driven webinar series (4 years) and TPC Affinity Groups (going on it's 2nd).

 Occasionally, I get the question: Why would you do this to yourself?
 The answer is simple.
 I thrive on two things: